iotexproject/iotex-antenna-go/README.md

 ```

 ### More Examples
-There are three examples demostrating the use of this SDK.
+There are three examples demostrating the use of this SDK on Testnet.
 You can `make examples` to build and try:
 - `./examples/chaininfo` shows **how to use the SDK to pull chain, block, action and delegates info**
 - `./examples/openoracle` shows **how to deploy and invoke [Open Oracle Contracts](https://github.com/compound-finance/open-oracle)**
 - `./examples/xrc20tokens` shows **how to deploy and invoke XRC20 tokens**